Staying safe during your visit

 - training our staff and volunteers in how to limit the spread of infection

-- asking some people coming in for surgery to self-isolate and to have a COVID-19 test
+- asking some people coming in for surgery to have a COVID-19 test

 - deep cleaning our theatres, equipment and wards regularly